 Brooks, Phillips

 Brother Lawrence (c.
-1614-11691).
+1614-1691).
 French mystic Nicholas Herman, aka Brother Lawrence, was converted to a powerful love of God at age eighteen by a humble observation of a barren tree in the depth of winter.
 In the six years between his revelation and his joining the Discalced Carmelite Priory in Paris, he fought in the Thirty Years’ War and later served as a valet.
 He entered the priory in Paris as a lay brother, not having the education necessary to become a cleric, and took the religious name, “Lawrence of the Resurrection.”
 He spent almost all of the rest of his life within the walls of the priory, working in the kitchen for most of that time and as a repairer of sandals in his later years.
-He is best known for the book, The Practice of the Presence of God, which was compiled after his death from several pages of his own writing and four interviews with the envoy of Cardinal de Noailles.
+He is best known for the book, The Practice of the Presence of God, which was compiled after his death from four interviews with the envoy of Cardinal de Noailles and from his own letters.

 Brothers, Dr. Joyce